Bill Gates: Radio

 Gates was the guest on BBC Radio 4's Desert Island Discs on January 31, 2016, in which he talked about his relationships with his father and Steve Jobs, meeting Melinda Ann French, the start of Microsoft and some of his habits (for example reading The Economist "from cover to cover every week").
 His choice of things to take on a desert island were, for music: "Blue Skies" by Willie Nelson; a book: The Better Angels of Our Nature by Steven Pinker; and luxury item: a DVD Collection of Lectures from The Teaching Company.

 Television

 Gates starred as himself in a brief appearance on the Frasier episode "The Two Hundredth Episode".
 He also made a guest appearance as himself on the TV show The Big Bang Theory, in an episode titled "The Gates Excitation".
 He also appeared in a cameo role in 2019 on the series finale of Silicon Valley.
 Gates was parodied in The Simpsons episode "Das Bus".
 In 2023, Gates was the interviewee in an episode of the Amol Rajan Interviews series on BBC Two, and was the subject of an episode of the UK Channel 4 series The Billionaires Who Made Our World.
-In 2025, he also made guest appearance via video call in Hindi TV show Kyunki Saas Bhi Kabhi Bahu Thi 2.
+In 2025, he also made a guest appearance via video call in Hindi TV show Kyunki Saas Bhi Kabhi Bahu Thi 2.